Matt-Wilkes/Aora/README.md

 👉 **Profile Screen with Detailed Insights**: View account details and activity, including uploaded videos. [follower count TBC!]

+👉 **Bookmark Screen with filter**: Like videos and view them on the bookmarks page, filter the view based on text search.

 👉 **Responsiveness**: Smooth performance and adaptability across various devices and screen sizes for a consistent user experience.

 👉 **Animations**: Dynamic animations using the Animatable library to enhance user interaction and engagement throughout the app's UI.